Visual Identity Systems

 Should I look at my competitors for inspiration?

-You should look at your competitors for analysis, not inspiration.
+You should analyse your competitors, not look to them for inspiration.
 Your goal is to understand what they are all doing so you can do something different.
 You are looking for a gap in the market to own.

 How many websites should I look at for inspiration?